danielwbeebe/My-News-Bubble-App/readme.md

 ### Sample Code

-The following code snippets show the steps in the code from the click of a button calling for a news article to its display.
+The following code snippets provide an overview of the steps in the code from the click of a button calling for a news article to its display.

 1 - VIEW: Here is code for one of the buttons from the views/sources-add view, used to begin the call for a news article: